 Exercise is heart healthy and good for your physique but it also has the power to impact the health of another vital organ – your brain.
 It can do so in a variety of ways.
 When you work out, your body releases a variety of hormones and brain chemicals that help build a healthier brain.
 In fact, studies show that regular physical activity may improve memory, mood, and, possibly, ward off brain diseases like Alzheimer’s disease.
 The reason?
-Here are five brain chemicals your body releases more of during exercise and how they impact the health of your brain.
+Here are five brain-boosting chemicals your body releases more of during exercise and how they impact the health of your brain.

 Working up a sweat tells your body to increase production of a mood-boosting brain chemical called serotonin.
 People who are depressed often have low levels of serotonin.
 This, at least partially, explains why exercise lowers the risk of depression.
 The problem is when your serotonin level is low, you don’t feel like getting off the couch to exercise.
 Still, if you can force yourself to do it, it can lift your energy level and your spirits.